What does Power of Attorney mean and what do they do?

 Your interests clearly aren’t best served with someone borrowing money from your estate.
 It can’t be justified.

-Your attorney can change an existing will, but only if you’re not ‘of sound mind’ and are incapable to do it yourself.
+Your attorney can change an existing will.
+But, this is only if you’re not ‘of sound mind’ and are incapable of doing it yourself.

 To do this, it must be proved that you no longer understand:

 · What changing or making a will means

 · How much your estate is worth or what you own